tacofoundation/mrio/docs/en/specification/cog.md

 - Can be compressed or uncompressed.

 - Tiled Data Organization: `TILE=YES` and `BLOCKXSIZE`/`BLOCKYSIZE` tags set in the GeoTIFF file.
-Pixel data is divided into rectangular tiles (e.g., 256x256 or 512x512) rather than stripped layouts.
+Pixel data is divided into square tiles (e.g., 256x256 or 512x512) rather than stripped layouts.

 - Interleave chunk organization: From GDAL 3.11 onwards, the `INTERLEAVE` tag can be set as `PIXEL`, `BAND`, or `TILE`.
 Before GDAL 3.11, the default and only option was `PIXEL`.

 - Internal Overviews: Pyramid-style reduced-resolution versions (overviews) embedded within the file for rapid zoom-level rendering.

-- Optimized Byte Layout: Critical metadata structures, including the Image File Directory (IFD), are positioned at the beginning of the file.
+- Optimized Byte Layout: Critical metadata structures, i.e. the Image File Directory (IFD), are positioned at the beginning of the file.
 This "header-first" design allows clients to parse essential metadata without downloading the entire file.

 ## Server-Side Requirements: HTTP Range Requests